-Featured in the June issue of Oilfield Technology, Ulterra discusses how customized bit development for RSS reduces tool failure.
+Featured in the October issue of World Oil magazine, Ulterra discusses PDC bits for RSS applications.

 Nearly all new technologies struggle in their infancy to gain adoption due to high cost, problematic reliability, lack of understanding, and marginal value proposition.
 Over years of learning, development and refinement these hurdles reduce, and with each step new opportunities open up.
 This has been the case for rotary steerable systems (RSS), which is finding new value in this historic downturn.